-As envisioned under Section 319, the offering hereby of Guaranteed 2.517% Debenture Participation Certificates, Series SBIC 2015-10 A (the "Certificates"), representing fractional undivided interests in a pool (the "Pool") of SBA-guaranteed SBIC debentures (the "Debentures"), is being undertaken by SBA to provide SBICs with funds for investment activities.
-The Certificates represent the seventy-ninth issue of 10-year SBA-guaranteed SBIC Debenture Participation Certificates pursuant to Section 319 (formerly Section 321).
-From September 24, 1986 through September 24, 2014, \$12,888,765,000 aggregate principal amount of 10-year SBA-guaranteed SBIC Debenture Participation Certificates were sold in underwritten public offerings.
+As envisioned under Section 319, the offering hereby of Guaranteed 2.507% Debenture Participation Certificates, Series SBIC 2016-10 A (the "Certificates"), representing fractional undivided interests in a pool (the "Pool") of SBA-guaranteed SBIC debentures (the "Debentures"), is being undertaken by SBA to provide SBICs with funds for investment activities.
+The Certificates represent the eighty-first issue of 10-year SBA-guaranteed SBIC Debenture Participation Certificates pursuant to Section 319 (formerly Section 321).
+From September 24, 1986 through September 23, 2015, \$15,240,625,000 aggregate principal amount of 10-year SBA-guaranteed SBIC Debenture Participation Certificates were sold in underwritten public offerings.
 On June 24, 1992, \$6,000,000 aggregate principal amount of 5-year SBA-guaranteed SBIC Debenture Participation Certificates were sold in an underwritten public offering.
 On June 8, 1988, September 28, 1988, December 21, 1988 and December 19, 1990, \$38,770,000 aggregate principal amount of 3-year SBA-guaranteed SBIC Debenture Participation Certificates were sold in underwritten public offerings.

 Prior to October 1, 1997, Section 320 (formerly Section 322) of the Act required SBA to issue and guarantee SBIC participation certificates at periodic intervals of not less than every three months.
 Effective October 1, 1997, such requirement was changed to allow for the semi-annual issuance and guarantee of SBIC participation certificates.
-Effective April 5, 1999, such requirement was changed again to allow for the annual issuance and guarantee of SBIC participation certificates.
-Effective April 5, 1999, such requirement was changed again to allow for the annual issuance and guarantee of SBIC participation certificates.
-SBA currently anticipates the formation of additional pools of 10-year SBA-guaranteed SBIC debentures, on a semi-annual basis, and the semi-annual offering of SBA-guaranteed SBIC debenture participation certificates representing fractional undivided interests in such pools.
-SBA currently contemplates that semi-annual offering under the Debenture Program will occur each March and September.
-The offering of SBA-guaranteed participating securities participation certificates, in February 2009, was the final offering under the participating security program.
+Effective April 5, 1999, such requirement was changed again to allow for the annual issuance and guarantee of SBIC participation of additional pools of 10-year SBA-guaranteed SBIC debentures, on a semi-annual basis, and the semi-annual offering of SBA-guaranteed SBIC debenture participation certificates representing fractional undivided interests in such pools.
+SBA currently contemplates that semi-annual offering of SBA-guaranteed participating securities participation certificates in February 2009 was the final offering under the participating securities participation certificates in February 2009 was the final offering under the participating security program.
 SBA's plans with respect to future offerings of certificates representing fractional undivided interests in either pools of debentures or participating security partial assignments are subject to change due to such factors as the level of demand for funds by the SBICs and changes in the law, in market conditions and in SBA policy.